hlqx/gtk32fa/README.md

 Check the projects tab for feature plans.

+Current priority: Utilize PBKDF2 instead of an MD5 hash for generating password derived Fernet keys

 Notes:
 - To clear database (if you want to change encryption, or it's corrupted etc.) delete $XDG_CONFIG_HOME/GTK32FA/config.yaml
 - Currently only supports TOTP codes